Frequently Asked Questions

 The Music Together in-school curriculum can be offered in any early learning setting, including pre-kindergarten programs; Head Start classrooms; childcare centers; in-home care; and public, parochial, and independent schools.

-Our nine song collections include a mix of original songs and traditional tunes in a variety of genres, styles, and cultures, including folk, blues, classical, rock, jazz, and world music.
+Our three in-school song collections include a mix of original songs and traditional tunes in a variety of genres, styles, and cultures, including folk, blues, classical, rock, jazz, and world music.
 In each collection you’ll find songs, chants, tonal and rhythm patterns, and instrumental play-alongs in varied tonalities and meters.
 The music is fun, sophisticated, and loved by children and grownups alike!

 The in-school curriculum is designed to serve children from birth through and including kindergarten.
 Some schools have used the program with first-graders.
 Contact us to learn more.